 You deserve to be able to focus your attention on your family and recovery, not on recreating an accident or concerning yourself with complicated laws and statutes.
 You want a top Los Angeles wrongful death attorney who can handle it all.
 Our law firm will provide you with dedicated counsel that will listen to you and provide answers to all of your questions while also aggressively fighting on your behalf.

 A qualified wrongful death attorney can walk you through the process of what qualifies as wrongful death and, therefore, determine what may be eligible for a wrongful death lawsuit.
 They will be able to assist with filing the initial paperwork.
 You will pay nothing out of pocket, as Adamson Ahdoot, LLP, fronts all costs to the client in an effort to give you additional financial support in your time of need.
 Our contingency fees are based on our ability to reach a wrongful death lawsuit settlement or judgment that awards you what you deserve as compensation for your loss.

 The attorneys at Adamson Ahdoot are the premier wrongful death lawyers in Los Angeles and throughout California.
-With over 30 years of experience, we will fight, and win your case.
+With over 100 years of combined legal experience, we will fight, and win your case.
 If you don’t win, you pay us nothing.

 The extensive network and in-depth investigators of our law firm will be at your service to help obtain just and reasonable compensation for all negligence that your loved one suffered.
 Retaining a Los Angeles wrongful death attorney is just the first step.

 With so much emotional and psychological trauma for you and your family during this time of grief and mourning, you want to make sure that your wrongful death attorney is doing everything necessary to fight on your behalf effectively.